plotly/plotly.rs/CONTRIBUTING.md

 ## Code of Conduct

-In all forums, we follow the [Rust Code of Conduct].
-For escalation or moderation issues please reach out to @andrei-ng or the Plotly official community at [community@plot.ly](mailto:community@plot.ly) instead of the Rust moderation team.
+The code of conduct is detailed in our [Code of Conduct](https://github.com/plotly/plotly.rs/tree/main/CODE_OF_CONDUCT.md).
+For escalation or moderation issues please reach out to one of the maintainers of this crate or the Plotly official community at [community@plot.ly](mailto:community@plot.ly).

-[Rust Code of Conduct]: https://www.rust-lang.org/conduct.html

 ## Attribution